ztren/CycDataProcess/readme.md

 `chmod 755 run.sh`

 Then you could execute `./run.sh` in the folder.
-Make sure you include the script, `dataproc.m`, and your data in the same folder (data can be elsewhere but you have to input the absolute directory for the prompt)
+Make sure you include the script, `dataproc.m`, and your data under `Data/` in the same folder

 ## Usage
-The program will ask for three prompts, the file name, the peak voltage, and the cycle needed to be analyzed.
+The program will ask for four prompts, the file name, the peak voltage, the cycle number, and specific mass (Is that the correct name?).

 ### Filename
 File name can be with or without `.txt` (but the actual file should be a txt file)